 2. Prickly Heath Berries (Acrotriche serrulata)

-Native to Australia, prickly heath produces small, deep purple berries that hide beneath spiky foliage.
+Native to Australia, Prickly Heath produces small, deep purple berries that hide beneath spiky foliage.
 They’re not the easiest fruit to spot or gather, but their sweet, slightly tangy flavor makes the effort worthwhile.
 The berries have long been part of Indigenous diets, and for modern foragers, they’re a satisfying find in heathlands and coastal areas.

 3. Tasmanian Flax Lily Berries (Dianella tasmanica)